-The Company's Chief Executive Officer and Management Committee participate in a Group remuneration plan of which the Company is the parent, based on shares as a consequence of the listing of the Company.
+The Chief Executive Officer as well as the Management Committee of the Company participate in a Group remuneration plan of which the Company is the parent company, based on shares as a consequence of the listing of the Company.
 The purpose of this Plan approved by the General Shareholders' Meeting on 18 March 2021 is to offer its members the possibility of receiving a certain number of shares in the next three years of the Entity's IPO date (Note 22).

-The Company acknowledges services received in a transaction with sharebased payments, at the time such services are received.
+The Company acknowledges services received in a transaction with share-based payments, at the time such services are received.
 Since the services are settled in equity instruments, a decrease in equity is recognised.